xkisxk/tp/docs/DeveloperGuide.md

 3. Test case: `delete one`

 Expected: No card is deleted.
 Error message is shown to inform user that index of card must be a positive integer smaller than 2147483647.

 4. Test case: `delete 2`

 Expected: The second card in the deck has been deleted.
 Success message is shown.

-### Move Card
+#### Moving a flashcard

 1. Dealing with negative integers<br/>
    &nbsp;1.
 Test case: `move /c 1 /d -2`<br/>
    &nbsp;&nbsp;&nbsp;&nbsp; Expected: Error is thrown.
 Error message indicating that only positive integers are allowed &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; is printed.
 2. Dealing with empty arguments<br/>
    &nbsp;1.
 Test case: `move /c /d `<br/>
    &nbsp;&nbsp;&nbsp;&nbsp; Expected: Error is thrown.
 Error message indicating that arguments is empty is printed.
 The &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;command format is printed as well.
 3. Moving EditedCard1 to Deck2<br/>
    &nbsp;1.
 Test case: `move /c 1 /d 2`<br/>
    &nbsp;&nbsp;&nbsp;&nbsp; Expected: Message is printed, stating which card was moved to which deck.